How to fix Mac folder with a question mark: 6 rescue solutions

 Erasing your startup disk and reinstalling macOS will result in data loss on your computer.
 Use Disk Drill to recover some of the lost files and data.
 To prevent data loss in the future, choose a backup option that works best for you – cloud storage, Time Machine, Get Backup Pro, etc. – and make copies of your important files and documents, as well as system settings.

-You can get CleanMyMac, Disk Drill, and Get Backup Pro that I've mentioned in this article with a Setapp subscription, so if you have one already, try these apps out and if not – it’s time to jump on board and sign up for a free trial!
+You can get CleanMyMac, Disk Drill, and Get Backup Pro, which I've mentioned in this article, with a Setapp subscription, so if you already have one, try these apps out.
+If not, it’s time to jump on board and sign up for a free trial.

 250+ apps for $9.99